 There’s nothing simple about work and family life today — it’s no wonder people dream of a different way.
-My 89,000 word debut novel The Wannabees follows three imperfect heroines and their efforts to test a piece of bumper sticker wisdom: It is never to late to be what you might have been.
-But how will their community react when secrets bubble to the surface?
+My debut novel follows three imperfect heroines and their efforts to test a piece of bumper sticker wisdom: It is never to late to be what you might have been.
+But how will their Evergreen Woods community react when secrets bubble to the surface?

 The WANNABEES is an often humorous novel about deeply serious issues, including the paradox of a society that shames drug addicts and their families but celebrates “Mommy Needs A Drink” type memes.
 In the tradition of Maria Semple, the novel includes sly commentary on helicopter parenting, modern workplaces, and misplaced life/school priorities, often relying on hilarious neighborhood and PTA listservs to do so.